Organizing Skills

 • Work with a flexible schedule that may include odd hours or weekends

-Interns in this track will participate in a two-day Organizing 101 Workshop during orientation week, where they learn from seasoned labor and community organizers working at labor unions and community-based organizations.
+Interns will participate in a series of workshops during orientation week, where they learn from seasoned labor and community organizers working at labor unions, worker centers and community-based organizations.
 Together they learn the basics of organizing conversations, identifying and developing leaders, and campaign planning.

 Career opportunities

 The Labor Summer program hopes to place students in labor-related jobs after graduation.
-In 2022, 8 students continued working with their host sites after the internship concluded.
 Past interns have continued to work in the labor movement with unions or community-based organizations including the Service Employees International Union (SEIU), the United Food and Commercial Workers Union (UFCW), the East Bay Alliance for a Sustainable Economy (EBASE), Chinese for Affirmative Action (CAA), the International Brotherhood of Electrical Workers (IBEW), California Nurses Association (CNA) and the International Association of Machinists and Aerospace Workers (IAM).
+While there is no guarantee of full-time employment following the completion of the Labor Summer program, this program is a valuable opportunity to build relationships and network with labor partners in the Bay Area.

 Still have questions about the program?